skyflowapi/skyflow-iOS/README.md

 )
 let confirmPassword = container?.create(input: confirmPasswordInput, options: collectElementOptions)

-// mount elements on screen - errors will be shown if any of the validaitons fail stackView.addArrangedSubview(password!) stackView.addArrangedSubview(confirmPassword!)
+// mount elements on screen - errors will be shown if any of the validations fail stackView.addArrangedSubview(password!) stackView.addArrangedSubview(confirmPassword!)
 ```